 The only difference to this CSS is that you’re using the ::after instead of the ::before and we’ve added some margin to the left of the label for a little spacing.

-And that’s all you need to place images to your form labels.
-Would you like to add a table of contents to your long forms?
+Next, would you like to add a table of contents to your long forms?
 Take a look at the tutorial on How to Add a Table of Contents for Long Forms.